DrPyser/Common-Lisp-Prototype-Object-System/README.md

 * `:clone`: returns a clone(1 level deep) of the receiver
 * `:equal`: provide an equality function for the receiver(defaults to `equal`).

-Any property and method can be redefined by an inheriting object.
+Any property and method can be redefined by a child object.

 A constructor object, a `defconstructor` macro as well as a `new` function are also defined, allowing JavaScript-like object constructors.
 The `defconstructor` macro defines a constructor object and a constructor function, and puts both in the symbol-value and symbol-function slots of the constructor's name symbol.